noypi/future/README.md

 - if you don't want repeated casting of interface{} to your desired types (in args and results)
 - if you don't want repeated initialization of your channels+goroutines just to make a common pattern
-- if you wanted control back on your desired parameters in your resolv or reject functions (when using a 3rd party lib)
+- if you wanted control back, having your desired parameters in your resolv or reject functions (when using a 3rd party lib)

 # Content